Petco Text Logo

 Petco Pet Logo

-About German Wirehaired Pointer
+About German Wirehaired Pointers

-A bundle of energy that will always be by your side, the German Wirehaired Pointer will always amuse you both at home and outdoors.
+About Section Text: A bundle of energy that will always be by your side, the German Wirehaired Pointer will always amuse you both at home and outdoors.
 Originally bred as gundogs, GWPs are independent and energetic dogs that also form a close bond with their family.
 German Wirehaired Pointers thrive when given a job and plenty of exercise.

 Sporting Group

-Dog breeds in the Sporting group are usually remarkable for their instincts in water and woods, and many of these breeds actively continue to participate in hunting and other field activities.
+Naturally active and alert, Sporting dogs make likeable, well-rounded companions.
+Dog breeds in the Sporting group are usually remarkable for their instincts in water and woods, and many actively continue to participate in hunting and field activities.
 Potential owners of Sporting dogs need to realize that most require regular, invigorating exercise.

-The German Wirehaired Pointer is considered a well-muscled dog, and weighing in at 50-70 pounds, is considered to be medium in size.
-The GWP is known for their distinctive weather resistant and wiry coat, and facial furnishings.
 The AKC recognizes three color variations: liver, liver and white, or liver and roan.
 White spots and ticking are permissible markings, but black markings are penalized in show dogs.
 With their sturdy build and great balance, it is no wonder why German Wirehaired Pointers were bred to be the ultimate hunter in all conditions.

 Size & Weight